processone/docs.ejabberd.im/content/developer/stanza_routing.md

    ~~~

    In that case, user is local so we need to route to same domain (in
    our case localhost).
-We this can see that we have to call
+We then can see that we have to call
    `ejabberd_local:route` to route the message to local user.
 As both
    user are local (no server-to-server involved), it matches our
    expectations.